No. 1 Alabama tops preseason AP Top 25; Ohio St, 'Dawgs next

 — Texas A&M has the second-best preseason ranking for a team that finished the previous season unranked.
 Ohio State was No. 3 in the 1972 preseason poll after being unranked at the end of the 1971 season and Notre Dame also started No. 6 in 1983 after finishing unranked in 1982.

-How did the seasons work out for those teams?
+How did the seasons work out of those teams?
 Ohio State went 9-2 and finished the season No. 9.
 The Irish went 7-5 and unranked again.

 — LSU with new coach Brian Kelly will start the season unranked for the first time 2000, Saban’s first of five seasons as coach of the Tigers.